Five things to know about life insurance

 Life insurance can fill a wide variety of needs, from providing funds for a high net worth individual’s heirs to pay estate or inheritance taxes to ensuring financial support for a child with special needs should a parent die.
-Working with a trusted financial advisor or other professional can help you understand how life insurance works and which type, if any, is right for your situation.
+Working with a trusted financial or other professional can help you understand how life insurance works and which type, if any, is right for your situation.
 You can also take advantage of the resources available as part of Life Insurance Awareness Month.

 Each year the nonprofit organization, Life Happens, coordinates Life Insurance Awareness Month in conjunction with more than 100 of the nation’s leading insurance companies and industry groups.
 The initiative is intended to educate Americans about the importance of life insurance and the role it plays in protecting their loved ones’ financial security, and to help them get the coverage they need.

 Regardless of the avenue you choose for information about life insurance, the following are a few things you should know to help determine how life insurance can fit into your plans.